 Feeding your dog a complete and proper diet is essential to their overall health and development.
-It is especially true for puppies, which need many of their vital nutrients in increased amounts.
+This is especially true for puppies, which need many of their vital nutrients in increased amounts.

 The Importance of Calcium for Dogs

 Getting the proper amount of calcium in your pup’s diet is essential for quite a few reasons.
 One is that calcium is one of the most influential nutrients needed for developing and maintaining your pup’s entire skeleton.
 The health of their teeth and the function of their heart and hormones are also regulated by the amount of calcium in their systems.

 The challenging aspect of providing them with excess calcium is that there can be too much of a good thing.
 Calcium deficiency is more risky and dangerous than too much calcium, but finding a balance is the best practice.

 If you are not feeding them a homemade diet, it is doubtful that you need to supplement their diets.
 Some dogs might not process it as well as they should, but wait for your vet to recommend calcium supplements.
 Puppies need more calcium than adult dogs, but it is even more dangerous to supplement their diets since typical puppy food has already increased calcium levels.